CreepySasquatch/HDRMods/pages/Guides/Cyberpunk/Cyberpunk.md

 summary:
 description: How to Setup RenoDX in Cyberpunk 2077
 ---
+{% include callout.html type="important" content="  <b>Update April 6th, 2026:</b> A new version of RenoDX has released in the RenoDX Discord server featuring the PsychoV-17 tone mapper.
+You will need to adjust your RenoDX color grading settings for this update.
+I will update this guide with recommended settings once I've had more time to experiment with it.
+I intend on leaving the PsychoV-11 settings in the guide in case people prefer that version, with notes for PsychoV-17 where applicable." %}

 {% include callout.html type="warning" content="  <b>Update March 25th, 2026: This guide has undergone a major revision.
 Please note the following updates: </b>